What is the project about?

 With Europe at a crossroads at the end of the Conference on the Future of Europe and in the middle of the implementation of the Green Deal and the digitalisation agenda, active European citizens must be at the forefront.
-In the period before the upcoming European elections, the MEET project offers space for diverse groups of European citizens to bring Europe to local level through a diverse set of activities encouraging continuous activism and interaction with European politicians.
-The project is led by the European Youth Forum (YFJ), and AER participates as a partner.
+In the period before the upcoming European elections, the MEET project offered space for diverse groups of European citizens to bring Europe to local level through a diverse set of activities encouraging continuous activism and interaction with European politicians.
+The project was led by the European Youth Forum (YFJ), and AER participated as a partner.

-MEET will meaningfully contribute by 2024 to a depolarised and less-tense democratic space.
-This will allow more participation, and more respect and understanding of others’ positions, ultimately helping revive the flagging belief in democracy as a system.
+MEET meaningfully contributed to a depolarised and less-tense democratic space.
+This allowed more participation, and more respect and understanding of others’ positions, ultimately helping revive the flagging belief in democracy as a system.

 - Provide young activists with the tools and training they need to become more active in their democratic participation.